-- (6) Turf grown on land where biosolids is applied shall not be harvested for one year after application if the harvested turf is placed on either land with a high potential for public exposure or a lawn. - (7) Public access to land with a high potential for public exposure shall be restricted for one year after application. - (8) Public access to land with a low potential for public exposure shall be restricted for 30 days after application. - (9) The sludge or the application of the sludge shall not cause or contribute to the harm of a threatened or endangered species or result in the destruction or adverse modification of critical habitat of a threatened or endangered species after application.
+- sludge remains on the land surface for less than four months prior to incorporation into the soil. - (4) Food crops, feed crops, and fiber crops shall not be harvested from the land for 30 days after application. - (5) Animals shall not be allowed to graze on the land for 30 days after application. - (6) Turf grown on land where biosolids is applied shall not be harvested for one year after application if the harvested turf is placed on either land with a high potential for public exposure or a lawn. - (7) Public access to land with a high potential for public exposure shall be restricted for one year after application. - (8) Public access to land with a low potential for public exposure shall be restricted for 30 days after application. - (9) The sludge or the application of the sludge shall not cause or contribute to the harm of a threatened or endangered species or result in the destruction or adverse modification of critical habitat of a threatened or endangered species after application.

-Pathogen C ontrol Class
+Pathogen Control Class

-Class A Class B
+503.32 (a)(1) - (5), (7), -(8), Class A 503.32 (b)(1) - (5), Class B

-B Salmonella species -less than three (3) MPN Fecal Coliforms -less than 2,000,000 colony
+B Salmonella species -less than three (3) MPN Fecal Coliforms - less than 2,000,000 MPN or

-per four (4) grams total solids (or less than forming units (CFU) per gram total solids
+per four (4) grams total solids (DWB) or Fecal CFU per gram total solids (DWB).

+Coliforms - less than 1,000 MPN per gram total

+solids (DWB).

+503.32 (a)(6) Class A-Alternative 4

+B Salmonella species -less than three (3) MPN

+per four (4) grams total solids (DWB) or less

-1,000 fecal coliforms per gram total solids)
+than 1,000 MPN Fecal Coliforms per gram total

+solids (DWB),

-Enteric viruses -less than one (1) MPN (or
+And - Enteric viruses -less than one (1) plaque

-plaque forming unit) per four (4) grams total
+forming unit per four (4) grams total solids

-solids
+(DWB)

-Viable helminth ova -less than one (1) MPN
+And - Viable helminth ova -less than one (1) per

-per four (4) grams total solids
+four (4) grams total solids (DWB)

+MPN - Most Probable Number

+DWB - Dry Weight Basis.

+CFU - Colony Forming Units